urbit/docs/reference/vane-apis/jael.md

 ### `%plea`

-This `task` is `%pass`ed to Jael from Ames. `%plea`s are wrappers for `task`s that (typically? always?) originate from a remote source, as the `%plea` pattern is used to extend the `%pass`/`%give` semantics over the Ames network.
+This `task` is `%pass`ed to Jael from Ames. `%plea`s are wrappers for `task`s that originate from a remote source, as the `%plea` pattern is used to extend the `%pass`/`%give` semantics over the Ames network.

 Jael accepts two kinds of `%plea`s: [`%nuke`](#nuke) and